IlliaZaretski/courses/README.md

 name pilates starts on 1st Dec and ends on 20th Dec, with capacity 10, that means Pilates has 20 classes and for each class the maximum capacity of attendance is 10.

-# Story - Book for a class
-As a member of a studio, I can book for a class, so that I can attend a class.
+2) As a member of a studio, I can book for a class, so that I can attend a class.

 Acceptance Criteria:
 - Implement an API endpoint (`/bookings`).
 Assume this api doesn't need to have any